way76/terracoin/README.md

-# Announcements
-### Do not forget step 4.
+**Do not forget step 4.
 It really means a lot to me.
-I really appreciate it.
-Thanks!

-## There is some network problem.
-Please do not use the script as long as the error is not fixed.
-After I will update the script.
+Thanks!**

 # ![Terracoin](logo.png) Terracoin Guide

+**Follow the guide carefully and read everything before you ask any question!**

 Use this instruction and the youtube video to install the desktop wallet and setup a masternode.
 This guide is for the creation of separate Controller Wallet & Masternode.